BrianHicks/brianthicks.com/content/_index.md

 ---

 I'm Brian Hicks.
-I do programmer stuff, mostly about Elm.
+I work with and write about Elm, organize [elm-conf](https://www.elm-conf.us), and run the State of Elm survey.

 Here are some popular posts: